GVSU Homepage GVSU Admissions

 Q: “When are your practices?”

-A: For first year rowers, novices, practices will all be in the afternoon.
+A: For first year rowers, novices, practices will all be in the afternoon/evening.
+Different from most rowing programs, there are no morning practices.
 Even if you have prior rowing experience you will most likely start on the novice team and you may have the opportunity to move up to the varsity team.
-Your second workout, being either a cross training or another row in on your own schedule and is also on an honor system.
 Practice is mandatory if you wish to remain part of the team.

 Q: “Are there dues?”